Year 3 (7-8 years)

 Year 3 is step up for the children, we encourage them to take responsibility and they rise to the challenge.
 We focus on team working and understanding their personal goals to help them succeed.

 In English, the children are given word patterns so they learn to spell in a structured way.
 First, the children use puzzles or quizzes before a focus exercise later in the week.
 We make learning Maths enjoyable and easy for our children through games and activities often focusing on shape, place value and number skills.We look at each child’s skills and abilities so within the class each child is stretched and nurtured according to their ability through differentiated learning.
 The international aspect of our class can be challenging for our children but it is very rewarding and widens their perspective.
 Examples of this might include writing a book with poetry referencing chocolate or building a volcano to understand the processes.

 Chocolate Case Study.

 In the chocolate module, our students write poems about chocolate for a class book, draw illustrations, write musical jiggles, design their own chocolate packaging and create their own chocolate.
 At the end of the module, the parents are invited in to see all the great work the students have produced.

-Every week Zoe’s write a blog for the parents which shares what the children have learnt in class.
+Every week Damai’s write a blog for the parents which shares what the children have learnt in class.
 It includes photographs and their home learning activities.
 Like in all the other years, in Year 3 we use IXL, and Raz-kids our online learning programmes, to allow the children to practice at home in English and Maths.

-To keep parents informed of each child’s progress, Zoe writes a report in December and May each year.
+To keep parents informed of each child’s progress, Damai writes a report in December and May each year.
 She then meets with parents in September, January and June.